gheenc/Computational-Methods/pset4/README.md

 I tested the API again for Oklahoma.
 !['API for calling Oklahoma'](api_call_oklahoma.png)

-I also instituted a css style page (in GitHub final project/static).
+I also instituted a css style page (in GitHub final_project/static and in code appendix).

 I added a static image of a breakdown of the entire US counties rural-metro coding.
 !['US Rural-Metro Coding'](static_image.png)

 I also added images of each state that would generate on the analyze page when that state was queried for the rural-metro county breakdown.
+Before ultimate submission, I will add the colors that correspond to each category.
 !['Alabama Image'](images_al.png)
 !['South Carolina Image'](images_sc.png)

+Choosing a drop down menu to display the states was a method of error handling in that it dramatically decrease the amount and type of error the user can make.
+I also had to handle errors in the calling of my dataset from the dropdown menu, for example, Alaska had some counties that did not have codings because they were defined  after 2013 when the RUCC codes were assigned.
+I also clarified on the front page that only the 50 contiguous US state would be analyzed to handle anyone erraneously wanting data about Puerto Rico, DC, or another US territory.

 ## Code Appendix
-## Problem 1
+## Problem 1 - Code

-## Problem 2
+## Problem 2 - Code

-## Problem 3
+## Problem 3 - Code
 ```python
 # %%
 import numpy as np